sjpatel21/AWorkEfficientGpuAlgorithmForLevelSetSegmentation/README.md

 ### Introduction

-This repository contains a C++/CUDA system that implements the paper A Work-Efficient GPU Algorithm for Level Set Segmentation.
+This repository contains a C++/CUDA implementation of our paper A Work-Efficient GPU Algorithm for Level Set Segmentation.

 ### Requirements